Sphodromantis lineola: Visual System

 The visual system of the S. lineola is the most studied aspect of this species.
 In fact, this species is the most studied in this topic.
 Since S. lineola are sit and wait predators they have a well developed motion detection visual system.
 This species of mantis like most other species have apposition based compound eyes and mantises are the only invertebrates known to use stereoscopic vision.
 They use looming signals in order to detect and calculate other organisms or objects heading towards them using motion-in-depth perception.
 Using this system they are able to calculate based on speed whether to resort to predatory or defensive strikes.
-They also have also demonstrated to respond to visual cues which are not of their usual prey or that they have ever encountered which complements their larger range of prey due to scarcity in nature.
+They have also demonstrated to respond to visual cues which are not of their usual prey or that they have ever encountered which complements their larger range of prey due to scarcity in nature.
 However some studies do denote that there is no evidence of this species being able to judge the size of their prey and mostly just focus on their depth, which can probably be connected to their generalist predatory behavior.